mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 Focusing on non-lethal restraint, the Makhidkarun-produced Peacekeeper is a grav-propelled robot intended for crowd control and riot suppression.
-Armed with a short- ranged stunner and two extra arms equipped with stun sticks to control and subdue rioters, the Peacekeeper can fly low over crowds and break up riots and demonstrations.
+Armed with a short-ranged stunner and two extra arms equipped with stun sticks to control and subdue rioters, the Peacekeeper can fly low over crowds and break up riots and demonstrations.